 Fire Emblem: Awakening [Now Playing]

 It's been a long time coming, but I finally got myself a 3DS.
 Now, to be honest, I actually thought very poorly of the 3DS when it was struggling during its launch.
-But, as the years went by, the library of games started stacking up and I found that all of the games I was interested in were on the 3DS.
-As soon as I got money coming in, I couldn't help but buy the device and a handful of games immediately.
+But as the years went by, the library of games started stacking up and I found that all of the games I was interested in were on the 3DS.
+As soon as I got money coming in, I confident enough to buy the device and a handful of games immediately.

 My first game?
 Fire Emblem: Awakening.
 I was intrigued by the enormous amount of praise it was getting, so I bought into the hype and let this be my introduction to the 3DS.
 I've actually never played a Fire Emblem game before this, but I'm a huge fan of strategy RPG's so I knew I would click with the series immediately.
 Now, I recently completed the game...

 And man, Awakening did not disappoint.
 This game single-handedly made me a fan of the series, and assured me that I did not make a bad decision by buying a 3DS.
 Everything, from the presentation, to the gameplay and polish really seemed solid to me.
 I was most impressed with the dedication to content in this game.
 There are a huge amount of recruitable characters, and each character is able to form relationships with each other.
 Every time their level of intimacy goes up, you're treated to a full conversation between the two characters.
 The fact that they had this much content just amazed me.